microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-SDK/Profiles/MixedRealityControllerConfigurationProfile.md

 ### Global Left / Right hand models
 These allow you at the top level to define the default model that will be drawn for each controlling hand.
 If no hand is available, the Left most model will be used by default.

-Additionally, you can provide position and rotational offsets to affect how the model is drawn, to more accurately represent how you want the model drawn based on the controllers position given by the SDK.
+To alter the position and rotation of the displayed model in relation to the Controller pose, then update the controllers Model Prefab transform values.

-> See the "Example Models" section below for the controller models and their offsets provided in the SDK's "**Standard Assets**" folder.
+> See the "Example Models" section below for the controller models and their recommended transform settings provided in the SDK's "**Standard Assets**" folder.

 ### Add a New Controller Template